aherne/headers-api/README.md

 ## Examples

-To see examples how request headers are parsed by [Lucinda\Headers\Request](https://github.com/aherne/headers-api/blob/master/src/Request.php), check its matching [UnitTest](https://github.com/aherne/headers-api/blob/master/tests/Request.php).
-To see how response headers are set by [Lucinda\Headers\Response](https://github.com/aherne/headers-api/blob/master/src/Response.php), check its matching [UnitTest](https://github.com/aherne/headers-api/blob/master/tests/Response.php).
-To understand everything by example from a HTTP headers perspective, there is no better documentation than the one provided by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)!
+To see examples how request headers are parsed by [Lucinda\Headers\Request](https://github.com/aherne/headers-api/blob/master/src/Request.php), check its matching [UnitTest](https://github.com/aherne/headers-api/blob/master/tests/RequestTest.php).
+To see how response headers are set by [Lucinda\Headers\Response](https://github.com/aherne/headers-api/blob/master/src/Response.php), check its matching [UnitTest](https://github.com/aherne/headers-api/blob/master/tests/ResponseTest.php).
+To see detailed examples of each headers and understand them in greatest detail, there is no better documentation than the one provided by [Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)!